Need to earn CPE credits? Browse free CPE webinars on the CPE Calendar →

 Download the CPE Certificate During the Webinar

+Not all organizers offer this option, so if you don’t see a way to download the CPE certificate during the webinar, there are other ways to retrieve it after the webinar is over.
 Just make sure that the webinar you’re attending actually offers CPE credit.
 Some companies host webinars that do not qualify for CPE, in which case a CPE certificate will never be available.
 Details on whether a webinar is CPE eligible should be on the organizer’s registration page.

 Check for Emails from the Organizer